martes, 19 de noviembre de 2019

 My rating: 4 of 5 stars

-To get a realistic approach to the bohemian NYC during the late '60s, the '70s, and '80s, "Just Kids" fits perfectly.
+Just Kids fits perfectly to get a realistic approach to the bohemian NYC during the late '60s, the '70s, and '80s.
 The rock n roll, punk, and art scene invade the very essence of this book, in which Patti Smith and her love Robert Mapplethorpe had a starring and leading part.
-Each chapter allows the reader to feel like some member of the gang: which included personalities such as Janis Joplin, Jimi Hendrix, William Burroughs, Cohen, Dylan, and Warhol, among others.
-Likewise, the Chelsea Hotel was one of the main scenarios, where some of those artists would frequently gather.
+Each chapter allows the reader to feel like some gang member, including personalities such as Janis Joplin, Jimi Hendrix, William Burroughs, Cohen, Dylan, and Warhol, among others.
+Likewise, the Chelsea Hotel was one of the main scenarios where some artists would frequently gather.

 What would have been the end for both if they had chosen the light instead?
-Considering that many of them died from some kind of overdoses (drugs or drinking issues), among suicides.
+Considering that many of them died from some overdoses (drugs or drinking issues), among suicides.
 Robert himself suffered and died from AIDS.

 View all my reviews